What is Integrated Marketing? How to build a powerful campaign?

 - Distribute giveaway items (branded balls, t-shirts, accessories, etc) to generate excitement and foster positive connections between parents, kids and your brand.

-- Print QR codes on your distributed toys to let parents have a look at your website/event landing page
+- Print QR codes on your distributed toys to let parents have a look at your website/event landing page.
+You can use a free QR code generator to make your own QR code that links to your website or event landing page.

 - Create an educational series on your Youtube channel to engage children in learning new things and playing with bamboo toys